-- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 30-41) (30 minutes) Refer to the talking points and notes that accompany each slide - Address the issues of debt traps and the folly of pay day loans - Use Making Sense of Debt (p.
+- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 30-41) (30 minutes) \Refer to the talking points and notes that accompany each slide - Address the issues of debt traps and the folly of pay day loans - Use Making Sense of Debt (p.
 111) to illustrate costs of various sources of debt; also can be used to reinforce value of savings.
 (10 minutes) - Compares emergency savings, credit card and a payday loan as three options for paying repair bill - Use Tool 1: Debt Log for students to determine the breadth of costs of their own debt.
-(15 minutes) - Before you can make a plan for your debt, you have to know where you stand.
+(40 minutes) - Before you can make a plan for your debt, you have to know where you stand.
 You can start by making a list of who you owe money to and how much you owe them.
 This is the first step in managing and reducing your debt.
-Be sure to include debts owed to friends and family, credit card companies, banks, department stores, payday lenders, court-ordered child support payments, and to local, state, or federal government for things like property taxes, student loans, and back income taxes. - Instructor can provide their own mock financial numbers as an example before encouraging students to do this on their own. - If students don't have their information if front of them, have them provide an estimated number. - Provide blank handouts so students can accurately fill in this information at home. - Use Tool 2: Debt-to-Income Calculator to focus more on this topic.
-(5 minutes) - Your debt-to-income ratio is like your blood pressure.
-Your blood pressure measures the amount of pressure on your heart; your debt-to-income ratio measures how much pressure debt is putting on your budget.
+Be sure to include debts owed to friends and family, credit card companies, banks, department stores, payday lenders, for court-ordered child support payments, and to local, state, or federal government for things like property taxes, student loans, and back income taxes. - Instructor can provide their own mock financial numbers as an example before encouraging students to do this on their own.